-- When your Borg are confronted with a dilemma or Q-icon card which is point related (and does not specify that it affects Borg), play out the card but ignore the points.
+When your Borg are confronted with a dilemma or Q-icon card which is point related (and does not specify that it affects Borg), play out the card but ignore the points.
 (Discard the dilemma when you are done with it rather than placing it in your bonus point area.)
-If that card presents a choice, you must choose an option which is not point-related, if possible. - Discard gender-related dilemmas such as Love Interests or Matriarchal Society. - Any cards which specifically require or change classifications, such as Scottish Setter, do not affect Borg.
+If that card presents a choice, you must choose an option which is not pointrelated, if possible.

+- Gender-related requirements and targets cannot be met by Borgaffiliation cards.
+If there is an alternative which is not gender-related, the Borg must try to meet that; otherwise discard the dilemma. - Any cards which specifically require or change classifications, such as Scottish Setter, do not affect Borg.
 However, a dilemma which specifies a personnel type, such as OFFICER, without specifying classification or skill, will affect the Borg normally. - Dilemma text such as "Abandon mission attempt..." or "Mission may not be attempted" does not affect Borg.
 Ignore such text, and discard the dilemma if it is wholly inapplicable.
 However, "Mission continues" means "Scouting continues" for Borg.

 When Borg are scouting a location, any artifacts encountered there are moved to the back of the seed stack as usual.
 The Borg must complete an objective that allowed scouting of that location before the Survey Drone can acquire any artifact(s) present.
 (Picard's Artificial Heart is acquired by its owner upon completion of scouting.
-At a dual-icon mission, space-permissible artifacts may be acquired upon completion of a space objective; planet artifacts may be acquired only after completion of a planet objective.)
+At a mission, dual-icon space-permissible artifacts may be acquired upon completion of a space objective; planet artifacts may be acquired only after completion of a planet objective.)
 If you have no Survey Drone on the planet (or aboard a ship at a space location) when you complete the objective, the artifacts are placed face up on the mission and may be acquired later by your Survey Drone or by any non-[Borg] personnel present.
-(However, the Survey Drone may not beam down to a planet without a card allowing him to do so.
+(However, the Survey Drone may not beam down to a planet without a card allowing it to do so.
 Once the objective is complete, it no longer allows scouts to beam to the planet.)
 Cards seeded like artifacts (e.g., seeded personnel) are acquired in the same way as artifacts.

-Like mission attempts, a scouting attempt is one action that may not be interrupted (except by valid responses to dilemmas or Q-icon cards and by actions that suspend play), and may not be aborted unless the entire Away Team or crew is "stopped" or removed from the location.
+Like mission attempts, a scouting attempt is one action that may not be interrupted (except by valid responses to dilemmas or Qicon cards and by actions that suspend play), and may not be aborted unless the entire Away Team or crew is "stopped" or removed from the location.